 - Step 1: Choose a Pattern and Print It

 Choose the patterns you want to use.
 Download and print the pattern(s) on computer

 paper or cardstock.
-The decorations can be made of computer paper,
+Decorations can be made with computer paper,

 cardstock or construction paper, while it is best to make the